Airport-wide Flow Management: An Interview with James Williamson

 Flow management is designed to help answer these questions – and find solutions – by using a combination of location analysis for real-world data and engagement data to understand experience and behaviours.
 Thus, we can understand the airport as a complete, interdependent organism.

 Why are leading airports shifting to airport-wide flow management?

-With growing passenger volumes, airports are under pressure to either expand their physical resources or make much better use of existing capacity.
-From a practical standpoint, improving efficiencies and optimising asset usage is not only the more straightforward option, but also the more cost- and time-effective option.
+With fluctuating passenger numbers, airports are under pressure to either expand their physical resources or make much better use of existing capacity.
+From a practical standpoint, improving efficiencies and optimising asset usage is not only the more straightforward option but also the more cost- and time-effective option.